|126 North 15th Street

 Sebring, Ohio 44672

-known as "Sebring."
-The Sebring brothers, their parents (George and Elizabeth),
+become known as "Sebring."
+The Sebring brothers, their parents (George and

-The potteries employed approximately 3,300 workers.
+These potteries at one time employed approximately 3,300 workers.
 The

-Sebring pottery industry flourished for many years, and at one time Sebring was known as the"Pottery Capital
+Sebring pottery industry flourished for many years.
+At one time Sebring was

-From these beginnings Sebring has remained a small, pleasant town with friendly
+From these beginnings Sebring has remained a small town.
+Although only a

-"decorating" firms still remain, other types of manufacturers have located here.
+few pottery "decorating" firms still remain, other types of manufacturers have

 owned and operated many pottery businesses.
 The Sebring family dreamed of